humeniuka/home-office-chess/README.md

 # Home-Office Chess
-You can't play chess with your colleagues at work anymore because of the corona virus lock-down?
-"Work" from home!
+You can't play chess with your friends anymore because of the corona virus lock-down?
+Play from home!

 Home-Office Chess is a web application for video chatting and playing chess or Go online.